buffeinstein/PageRank-Explanation-And-Implementation/README.md

 ```
 #actual code
 self.url_dict = {}
+indices = []
+from collections import defaultdict
+target_counts = defaultdict(lambda: 0)
 ```
-This is creating an instance variable - we want this to be a dictionary specific to each WebGraph object, used to store the mapping of URLs to numeric indices so that we can call some page the ith page instead of referring to it by its whole URL.
+The `self.url_dict` is creating an instance variable - a dictionary specific to each WebGraph object QQ, used to store the mapping of URLs to numeric indices so that we can call some page the ith page instead of referring to it by its whole URL.
 An example:

 ```
 #an example